• About Dr. Steven Anderson

 The greatest theological battles in the early church were fought over the nature of the Holy Trinity.
 There were a great many heterodox views of the Trinity propounded in the first Christian centuries, most of them stemming from Greek philosophy.
 Many heresies denied the perfect union of God and man in the person of Christ; some denied Christ’s divinity, while others denied His humanity.
 Some heresies denied that the Father, the Son, and the Holy Spirit are three distinct Persons; others denied that the three Persons of the Trinity are united in a single, shared divine essence.
 The orthodox Christian understanding of the Trinity was formally codified at the Councils of Nicea (325), Constantinople (381), and Chalcedon (451).
 Those who disagreed with the orthodox position were declared to be heretics (unbelievers) and were excommunicated from the church.

 History has a tendency to repeat itself, and today the evangelical church is being overrun by heterodox views of the Trinity.
 However, this theological development has largely happened under the radar because it has occurred in the amorphous realm of popular theology, and not (largely) as a formal denial of orthodox trinitarianism by prominent church leaders, pastors, or theologians.
 Popular theology holds that the Father = Jesus = the Holy Spirit.
 This view is known theologically as “modalism” or “Sabellianism,” and was condemned as heretical by the early church.
 In conversations with my friends from seminary, as well as in my own experience, we find that people in churches all over the United States commonly say in their prayers that the Father died on the cross for their sins and rose from the dead.
 Some will even say “Father Jesus” in their prayers and pray to the Father “in your name.”
 Others will pray something like “Lord, thank you for dying on the cross for us, in Jesus’ name, Amen”—a very confusing prayer which seems to imply that “Lord” is the Father and that He, not Jesus, died on the cross.
 Prayers like these are seldom, if ever, corrected by pastors, even if prayed in front of the congregation—an indication that pastors think this sort of doctrinal error is a big deal.
+Many pastors likely do not even view this as a doctrinal error, as they also equate Jesus with the Father.

 The evidence for evangelical confusion about the Trinity is not merely anecdotal: a 2016 survey found that fifty-six percent of American evangelicals believe that the Holy Spirit is a force, not a person.
 While that is a modalistic view, seventy percent of evangelical respondents actually affirmed that Jesus is a created being, which is the Arian heresy (not modalism).
 See also this 2018 survey.
 It is easy to see how these views arise among people who have virtually no theological or Scriptural grounding and give little or no thought to the doctrine of the Trinity.
 If you ask evangelical Christians “Is Jesus God?” most would say “Yes.”
 Then if you ask them “Is Jesus a created being?” most would say “Yes” again, because they know Jesus was born to Mary.
 If you ask evangelicals “Is Jesus the Father?” most would say “Yes,” because they think Jesus = God = the Father.
-The majority think of the Holy Spirit as a force rather than as a personal being, even if they pray to the Holy Spirit, because they never see the Holy Spirit pictured in human form.
-Jesus, the One pictured in human form and sung about in church, is “God” to most people, while the Father is just another word for “God,” and the Holy Spirit is God’s power or force.
+Many think of the Holy Spirit as a force rather than as a personal being, even if they pray to the Holy Spirit, because they never see the Holy Spirit pictured in human form.
+Jesus, the One pictured in human form and sung about in church, is “God” to most people, while the Father is just another word for “God,” and the Holy Spirit is God’s power or force, or is simply another manifestation of Jesus.

-Very basic teaching in the Bible and theology is all that is needed to understand that God is three Persons in one essence.
+Very basic teaching on the Bible and theology is all that is needed to understand that God is three Persons in one essence.
 (For an excellent detailed exposition of the Trinity, see this book by Dr. Imad Shehadeh.)
 Yet many evangelical laymen appear to have a modalistic understanding of the Trinity.
 Their lead pastors may be orthodox trinitarians, but do not stress this or correct false ideas.
 There are several reasons for the development of heterodox views of the Trinity in evangelical churches.

 1. Many pastors think theology is impractical, and prefer to preach on topics that their congregants will see as relevant to their day-to-day lives.
 Sermons and small groups at most evangelical churches are primarily applicational in their orientation, not didactic.
 However, since the Christian faith is defined by theological formulations of doctrine, theology is actually at the core of what the church is and of what it means to be a Christian.
 Most people will never learn basic Christian theology if it is not taught in church services.
 Some pastors openly propound the view that theology is boring and largely irrelevant.
 But when pastors emphasize the importance of theology and exalt knowledge of the Scriptures, their congregations also become interested in theology and begin to see its importance.
 Some evangelicals have gravitated toward Reformed churches in recent years because traditional Reformed churches actually teach theology (even if their theology tends to get separated from exegesis).